Secondments

 Are secondments compulsory?

-In some cases secondments are compulsory, particularly if your training solicitor cannot offer you experience in the key areas of legal practice.
-If your training solicitor cannot offer you experience in the key areas, they are required to declare this to the Law Society when seeking consent to enter into Indentures.
+In some cases secondments are compulsory, particularly if your training solicitor cannot offer you experience in three distinct areas of legal practice.
+If your training solicitor cannot offer you experience in three distinct areas of legal practice, they are required to declare this to the Law Society when seeking consent to enter into Indentures.
 Your training solicitor should also assist you in finding a suitable secondment.

 Payment for secondments